Chivalry

 Noteworthy Knightly Pledges

-Throughout history, there have been many notable knightly pledges that have stood out for their impact and significance.
-These pledges were taken by medieval knights who dedicated their lives to serve their lords and uphold the code of honor.
+Throughout history, many notable knightly pledges have stood out for their impact and significance.
+These pledges were taken by medieval knights who dedicated their lives to serving their lords and upholding the code of honor.
 Here are some of the most noteworthy knightly pledges:

 Name of Pledge Description Famous Knight

-The Oath of the Horatii A pledge made by the three Horatii brothers to defend Rome against the rival city of Alba Longa in the 7th century BC.
+The Oath of the Horatii The three Horatii brothers pledged to defend Rome against the rival city of Alba Longa in the 7th century BC.
 Not applicable (legendary pledge)

-The Oath of Salisbury A pledge made by King Arthur and his knights to defend Britain and uphold the Round Table.
+The Oath of Salisbury King Arthur and his knights made a pledge to defend Britain and uphold the Round Table.
 King Arthur and his Knights of the Round Table

-The Oath of the Tennis Court A pledge made by members of the National Assembly during the French Revolution to create a new constitution and abolish feudalism.
+The Oath of the Tennis Court Members of the National Assembly pledged during the French Revolution to create a new constitution and abolish feudalism.
 Not applicable (not a knightly pledge, but significant for its role in the French Revolution)

 The Oath of the Bandiera Brothers A pledge made by Italian nationalists in the 19th century to fight for the unification of Italy and freedom from foreign rule.
 The Bandiera Brothers